ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 !!! note

-    Be sure to have the Jetson’s USB-C port used for bootloading accessible if upgrading using the SDK Manager.
+    Be sure to have the Jetson's USB-C port used for bootloading accessible if upgrading using the SDK Manager.
 Use the IP addresses of this wired connection, not over a local WAN.

 ### Nova Init